 ─────────────────────────────────────────────────────────────────────────

-When I first come across this issue I was ready to book out my week to rewriting the data functions to iron out any of the slow downs, so I was pretty happy that rewriting that one function made everything manageable.
+When I first came across this issue, I was ready to book out my week to rewrite the data functions to iron out any of the slowdowns, so I was pretty happy that rewriting that one function made everything manageable.